 The Prince loved to hunt in the hills and forests of Caernarvonshire.
 One morning, he called his dogs to accompany him, but his favorite hound, Gelert, didn’t appear.
 Disappointed, the Prince left without him.

-Returning to his castle later, the Prince was greeted by Gelert who stood before him, covered in blood.
-The Prince, fearing the worst, rushed to his new born son’s nursery.
-Sure enough, he found the crib overturned and the walls splattered with blood.
+When the Prince returned later to his castle, Gelert stood waiting to greet him, covered in blood.
+The Prince, fearing the worst, rushed to his newborn son’s nursery.
+Sure enough, he found the crib overturned, and the walls splattered with blood.

-The Prince, heart broken and in a blind rage, sunk his sword into Gelert’s heart.
-As his favorite hound lay dying at his feet, the Prince heard a baby’s cry.
-He rushed to the crib, to find his son laying beneath the overturned crib, unharmed.
-A blood covered wolf lay dead beside him.
+But as his favorite hound lay dying at his feet, the Prince heard a baby’s cry.
+He rushed to the crib, to find his baby laying beneath the overturned crib, unharmed.
+A blood-covered wolf lay dead beside his son.

-My time in the Himalayas is vividly remembered in the Changing Times trilogy.
-Nepal is I feel, one of the most interesting places in the world with the most lovely people imaginable, and time spent in the Egyptian deserts, also helped with my writing.
+I used my memories of trekking in the Himalayas to help build the world of the Changing Times, Young Adult Epic Fantasy trilogy.
+Nepal is I feel, one of the most interesting places in the world with some the most lovely people imaginable.

 Now, I’m settled in Poland, located at the heart of Europe.
 A country at times lost and without borders, but with a people always proud of their heritage.
 It’s the home of the last remaining part of the Primeval Forest that once covered all of Europe.
 A forest where Bison and Wolves still roam free.